farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 >
 > > It may not be obvious, but JavaScript coercions always result in one of the scalar primitive (see Chapter 2) values, like string, number, or boolean.
 There is no coercion that results in a complex value like object or function.
 Chapter 3 covers “boxing,” which wraps scalar primitive values in their object counterparts, but this is not really coercion in an accurate sense.
 >
-> Another way these terms are often distinguished is as follows: `“type casting”` (or `“type conversion”`) occurs in statically typed languages at compile time, while `“type coercion”` is a runtime conversion for dynamically typed languages.
+> Another way these terms are often distinguished is as follows: `“type casting”` (or `“type conversion”`) occurs in statically typed languages at compile-time, while `“type coercion”` is a runtime conversion for dynamically typed languages.
 >
 > However, in JavaScript, most people refer to all these types of `conversions` as `coercion`, so the way I prefer to distinguish is to say `“implicit coercion”` versus `“explicit coercion”`.
 >